Zigul1/GuardShell/README.md

 + **How to be sure to have properly configured the "protection script"?**

 Before creating the "protection script", GuardShell will check if the designated folders exist and if there is any information missing.
-Just be sure to remember the password and the passfile, they are stored **hardcoded but hased** in the script (it is not necessary, but the password is salted and manipulated).
-The blocklist with the monitored processes and the passfolder are in **plain text** in the script, so you can retrieve them.
+Just be sure to remember the passfile, only its hash is stored in the script.
+The blocklist with the monitored processes, the password and the passfolder are in **plain text** in the script, so you can retrieve them (and that's why you should protect the script folder).

 + **Why, after the protection has been removed (by password or passfile), the program is launched but the file is not opened?**